Falkland Islands sovereignty dispute: British and Spanish withdrawal

 However, in 1774, economic pressures leading up to the American Revolutionary War forced Great Britain to withdraw from the Falklands along with many of its other overseas settlements.
 They left behind a plaque and flag at Port Egmont asserting British sovereignty over the islands.
 This left Spain in de facto control, with the British maintaining they had the rights to return at any time.
 In 1777, Governor Ramon de Carassa was ordered to destroy the remains at Port Egmont.
 The British plaque was removed and sent to Buenos Aires.
 Spain ruled the islands from 1774 until 1811 from Port Soledad as part of the Viceroyalty of the Río de la Plata.
 In this period, 18 Spanish governors were appointed to rule the islands.
 Spanish troops remained until 1811, when Governor Pablo Guillen Martinez was called back to Montevideo as the revolutionary forces spread through the continent.
 As the Spanish government withdrew, he left behind a plaque claiming sovereignty for Spain.

 This left no formal government present on the islands.
 Despite the lack of administration or governance, they retained human activity.
 British and American sealers routinely used them to hunt for seals, also taking on fresh water as well as feral cattle, pigs and even penguins for provisions.
 Whalers also used the islands to shelter from the South Atlantic weather and to take on fresh provisions.

 A map from a world atlas published in 1794 complete with marginal notes describing sovereignty: the Falklands belonged "to Great Britain by right of first discovery", the British had "a fort and settlement" on "the North of Western Falkland", while Spaniards "had a fort in the Eastern Isle".

 Colonel Jewett's declaration

 Argentina declared its independence from Spain in 1816, although this was not then recognised by any of the major powers.
-The UK informally recognised Argentine independence on 15 December 1823, as the "province of Buenos Aires", and formally recognised it on 2 February 1825, but, like the US, did not recognise the full extent of the territory claimed by the new state.
+In 1823, Britain appointed Woodbine Parish as consul-general to Buenos Aires and concluded a friendly treaty with the government of the United Provinces of the Río de la Plata on 2 February 1825, but, like the US, did not recognise the full extent of the territory claimed by the new state.